kupababra/kupababra/README.md

 ## 📡 Message of the Year
 ```
-We're connivers, thinking outside the box – written by Idefix.
+“Never go with the mainstream, choose your own path.” – written by Idefix.
 ```